 Skip to main content

-Here’s how to make virtual currency part of your charitable giving plan.
+Here’s how to make virtual currency part of your or your clients' charitable giving plan.

-As cryptocurrency, also known as crypto, gains popularity, more and more businesses are beginning to accept it as a method of payment.
-There are many forms of crypto, and among the most widely used are Bitcoin, Ethereum and Tether.
-Over the past few years, many people have fully embraced it as an investment and have even made it a part of their asset base and charitable contributions.
+Over the past few years, many people have fully embraced crypto as an investment and have even made it a part of their asset base and charitable contributions.
+Yes, cryptocurrency can be donated for charitable purposes!

 How to Donate Cryptocurrency

-The Saint Paul & Minnesota Foundation regularly accepts cryptocurrency donations and liquidates them tax-free.
-The proceeds can then be placed into a donor advised fund created by the donor, allowing you to recommend grants to any nonprofit.
+The Saint Paul & Minnesota Foundation regularly accepts cryptocurrency donations and liquidates them tax-free using a four-step process.

-How Cindy Donated Crypto to her Donor Advised Fund
+How Dave Donated Crypto to His Donor Advised Fund

-Gifts of cryptocurrency can provide financial benefits to you as well.
-You may claim an income tax charitable deduction for the donated cryptocurrency.
-The value must be determined by a qualified appraisal.
+Gifts of cryptocurrency can provide financial benefits to your clients as well.
+Your clients may claim an income tax charitable deduction for the donated cryptocurrency.
+The value must be determined by a qualified appraisal2.
 There are only a few appraisers who provide this service.
-At the Foundation, we can work with you and your advisors to refer experienced appraisers of cryptocurrency.
+At the Foundation, we can work with you and your clients to refer experienced appraisers of cryptocurrency.

-To learn more about how you can donate non-cash assets such as cryptocurrency, contact one of our gift planners to discuss your giving options.
-Our staff will work with you and your advisors to help determine what assets may be the most beneficial for you to give.
+To learn more about how your clients can donate non-cash assets such as cryptocurrency, explore the many ways your clients can give.
+Our staff will work with you and your client to help determine what assets may be the most beneficial for them to give.

 The Saint Paul & Minnesota Foundation does not provide tax, legal or accounting advice.
 Please consult your own tax, legal and accounting advisors regarding your individual situation before engaging in any transaction.